SwissLife-OSS/squadron-docs/docs/compose.md

 }
 ```

-2. Use you composed app in a integration test.
+2. Use your composed app in a integration test.

 ```csharp
 public class TodoApplicationTests : IClassFixture<ComposeResource<TodoAppOptions>>